Choll

-Chol (Choll) is a village at the northern end of Ngaraard State in Palau.
+Choll (or Chol) is a village at the northern end of Ngaraard State in Palau.
 This village consists of a large, long, beach that runs along its entire east coast.
 The village has a series of ancient paths and platforms, similar to the rest of the villages in Ngaraard.
 There is also a large man-made channel that connects the village to the sea on the western coast.
 At the center of the village, along the compact road, there is a small marketplace with benches where one can purchase some village refreshments.

 Geography

 The village of Choll is located directly adjacent to the village of Ngriil in Ngarchelong State.
 Choll has a small population, surrounded by dense forest and steep hills.
 A compact road was recently built through the center of the village.

 Education

 The Ministry of Education operates public schools.

-Ngarchelong Elementary School in Ngarchelong currently students from Choll.
+Ngarchelong Elementary School in Ngarchelong currently serves students from Choll.

 Palau High School in Koror is the country's only public high school, so children from this community go there.